ParisTravelPlanner.com Logo Les Halles, Paris, France

 Note: The Les Halles area is going through major renovations, scheduled for completion in 2015.

-Les Halles was for centuries the main wholesale market of Paris, where all the food came in.
+Les Halles, on the Right Bank of the Seine near Palais Royale (map), was for centuries the main wholesale market of Paris, where all the food came in.
 The markets moved outside of the city to Rungis (near Orly Airport) in the late 1960s, and the Les Halles area has tried for decades to redefine itself.

 A large underground shopping mall (Forum des Halles) was created, but it never generated the traffic or visibility desired.
-Small parks and playgrounds made for some attractive space, but the area still searched for its identity.
+Small parks and playgrounds made for some attractive space on the surface above, but the area still searched for its identity.

 In 2011 the city of Paris began a major project to create what they are calling the new heart of Paris.
-Demolition has left the beautiful Church of St-Eustache surrounded by rubble (but still open and definitely worth visiting).
+In 2015 the project is still not completed, but much of the new building complex, including the Métro and RER train stations, is open and in use.

 St-Eustache Church, with Halles construction, Paris